menu

 Overview

 Copenhagen is a tiny village located in the state of New York.
 With a population of 663 people and just one neighborhood, Copenhagen is the 843rd largest community in New York.
-Copenhagen has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Copenhagen was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Copenhagen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Copenhagen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Copenhagen are a mix of both white- and blue-collar jobs.
 Overall, Copenhagen is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Copenhagen who work in business and financial occupations (10.53%), office and administrative support (9.70%), and healthcare suport services (8.31%).

 There are many members of the armed forces living in Copenhagen.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.